 QA/QC procedures to The uncertainty level for these data is low.
 They will be used to calculate the be applied: emission reductions.
 The electricity generated will be monitored by the project participants and it will be checked by spreadsheets available at the Website of CCEE.
-Any comment: CCEE - Entity responsible for measurements, accounting and settlement on Brazilian electric energy market.
+Any comment: CCEE - Entity responsible for measurements, accounting and settlement on - Brazilian electric energy market.

-Data / Parameter: (EF grid,CM,y ) Combined Margin CO 2 Emission Factor Data unit: tCO 2 /MWh Description: The combined margin CO 2 emission factor for grid connected power generation in year y calculated using the latest version of the "Tool to calculate the emission factor for an electricity system".
-The contribution of the factor and in Estate Devices will be The combined margin $CO_2$ emission factor used in Estelar Project will be calculated based on data supplied by Brazilian DNA for the National Interconnected System.
+Data / Parameter: (EF {grid,CM,v}) Combined Margin CO 2 Emission Factor Data unit: tCO 2 /MWh Description: The combined margin CO_2 emission factor for grid connected power generation in year y calculated using the latest version of the "Tool to calculate the emission factor for an electricity system".
+The combined margin CO_2 emission factor used in Estelar Project will be calculated based on data supplied by Brazilian DNA for the National Interconnected System.
 Source of data to be Ex-post emission factor will be calculated by Enerbio Consultoria through used: ONS data supplied by Brazilian DNA.
-The variables $EF{grid,OM,y}$ and $EF{grid,BM,y}$ , useu. necessary for $EF{grid,CM,v}$ calculation, will be also monitored and calculated through the Dispatch Data of the National Interconnected System.
-Value of data applied The values of $(EF{grid,CM,v})$ Combined Margin CO 2 Emission Factor which were for the purpose of used for ex-ante estimation of emission reduction of Estelar Project is 0.1842 calculating expected which was obtained from simple arithmetic average of National Interconnected emission reduction in System monthly EFgrid,CM, 2007 as described on table 14 on the item B.6.3 section B.5 and as described on the Annex 3.
+The variables $EF{grid,OM,y}$ and $EF{grid,BM,y}$, necessary for $EF{grid,CM,y}$ calculation, will be also monitored and calculated through the Dispatch Data of the National Interconnected System.
+Value of data applied The values of $(EF{grid,CM,y})$ Combined Margin CO 2 Emission Factor which were for the purpose of used for ex-ante estimation of emission reduction of Estelar Project is 0.1842 calculating expected which was obtained from simple arithmetic average of National Interconnected emission reduction in System monthly EFgrid, CM, 2007 as described on table 14 on the item B.6.3 section B.5 and as described on the Annex 3.
 Description of As described in the most recent version of the "Tool to calculate the emission measurement methods factor for an electricity system". and procedures to be applied (if any) QA/QC procedures to As described in the most recent version of the "Tool to calculate the emission be applied: factor for an electricity system".
 The uncertainty level for these data is low.
 Any comment: